philipross/philipross.github.io/_posts/2025-06-17-Retriggering-macOS-Onboarding.md

 <!-- markdownlint-restore -->

-Execute this script in a policy, and it will re-trigger macOS Onboarding on the devices in scope.
+Execute this script in a policy and it will re-trigger macOS Onboarding on the devices in scope.

 ## What does this look like to the end-user?